Calsign/APDE/README.md

 APDE
 ====

-Android Processing Development Environment: A Processing IDE for creating and runing sketchs on an Android device
+Android Processing Development Environment: A Processing IDE for creating and running sketchs on an Android device